sulleb/git-demo/README.md

 # git-demo
-This repo is used to understand the workings of git
+This repo is used to understand the workings of git.